M0hannad/KSA_Weather_Prediction/README.md

 ## Future work:
 - Include more cities
 - Use analysis information to help estimate the potential for solar and wind energy in Saudi Arabia.
-- Forecasting of the rainfall as well.
+- Forecast the rainfall as well.
 - Make the prediction using Time Series Analysis.